programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 - statement
 - value

-## Combining Facts
+## Combining Factoids

-Wikidata offers tools and data that allow you to combine information with other background facts.
+Wikidata offers tools and data that allow you to combine information with other background factoids.
 These combinations can help you understand context.
 For example, you might wonder how age figures in revolutionary careers.
-By combining facts on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
+By combining factoids on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
 You'll learn more about constructing Wikidata queries later, but let's start by looking at the results of a few pre-constructed queries.

 Let's say that you are interested in the role that youth may have played in Abdel Nasser's rise to power, and you want to consider the age at which other mid-twentieth-century leaders took power.
 Here's [a query that returns that information](https://w.wiki/E$jz) via the Wikidata query service.
 Don't worry too much about the details of the query at this point; if you are curious, the grey lines explain what each step accomplishes.
 To execute the query, press the blue "play" button at the bottom left.

 Scrolling down the table of results, which are sorted by age, you will find that Abdel Nasser became president when he was 38 (in 1954).
 Comparing him to the hundreds of other heads of state listed, you can see that some first took power at an older age, and some at a younger age.
-The simple Tableau bar graph below shows that Nasser was relatively young in this distribution.
+The simple bar graph below (which I produced by [downloading the query results](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Wikidata_Query_Help/Result_Views#Download_results) and importing them to [Tableau](https://www.tableau.com)) shows that Nasser was relatively young in this distribution.
 If you happen to be interested in leaders, life cycle, and generations, this list is a good starting point for further data exploration and hypothesis testing.

 {% include figure.html filename="en-or-wikidata-for-historians-04.png" alt="Column graph with count on y-axis and age at which head of state came to power on x-axis, with the bar for 38 years old highlighted." caption="Figure 4: Count of ages at which heads of state came to power, 1950-1980." %}